 Take the grounding electrode and isolate it from the rest of the system for measurement.

 Mark the current terminals of Earth Resistance Tester as C1 and C1 and potential centers as P1 and P2.

 Colorise the leads as per the standards as:

-Drive four small-sized electrodes into the soil at the same depth and at equal distances from each other.
+Drive four small-sized electrodes into the soil at the same depth and equal distances from each other.

-Note: The measure of the electrode depth in the earth should be at least 20 times smaller than earthing electrodes.
+Note: The measure of electrode depth in the earth should be at least 20 times smaller than earthing electrodes.